Continuing Professional Education

 Since 1989 the OHSU Center for Ethics in Health Care has partnered with practitioners of all health professions regionally and nationally to be a leading voice for compassionate health care.

-The Global Health Center facilitates OHSU collaboration with the global health community to promote quality and equity in healthcare worldwide.
-Through the Global Health Center, OHSU collaborates with domestic and international communities and develops programs for students, faculty, staff and partners promoting global health awareness, research, education and advocacy.
+OHSU Global facilitates OHSU collaboration with the global health community to promote quality and equity in healthcare worldwide.
+Through OHSU Global, OHSU collaborates with domestic and international communities and develops programs for students, faculty, staff and partners promoting global health awareness, research, education and advocacy.